ip-repo/guides/typing-with-sound/how-to-type-with-sound.md

 pip install pynput #1.7.7
 pip install python-osc # 1.8.3
 ```
-Good, now that we have everthing installed , launch Sonic pi and add the following code:
+Good, now that we have everthing installed, launch Sonic pi and add the following code:

 ```sonic-pi
 # play the note recived on osc